creichen/amber-remix/README.md

 ## Status

-- German/English version: should work equally well
+- German/English versions: should work equally well

 Very much WIP.
 The following bits work to some extent:
 - *Data*: Container format decoding is fully supported